 Improvements and Repairs

-The landlord is usually responsible for:
+Your landlord is usually responsible for:

-- the exterior and structure of the building;
+- the exterior and structure of the building

-- installations for the supply and use of water, gas and electricity;
+- the water, gas and electricity supply

-- installations for personal hygiene, sanitation and drainage; and
+- toilets, bathrooms and drainage; and

 The Health and Safety Rating System

-Dampness and Mould Growth
+Dampness and mould growth